How to use Spot instances?

 The situation where such tests might be sometimes cancelled due to instance eviction can be acceptable when tests environments costs significantly less.

-Additionally, the environment provisioner can be configured so that if SPOTs are not available, on-demand instances will be used for this single test occurrence.
+Additionally, the environment provisioner can be configured so that if Spot instances are not available, on-demand instances will be used for this single test occurrence.

 Web services